anaclumos/extracranial/Brain/Research/How is WASM cross-platform.md

 slug: '/A51A6A'
 ---

-# How is WebAssembly cross-platform when Assembly is not?
+# How is WebAssembly cross-platform?

 ## My understanding